Duet3D/wiki-content/User_manual/Troubleshooting/Terminal_Emulators.md

 # Linux

-### CuteCom

 There are many options to connect using Linux.
 Our favourite is to use CuteCom, which is a GUI serial terminal.
-Cutecom is also available for macOS.
+Alternatively, you can use a text-based serial terminal application such as Minicom, or the built-in 'screen' terminal.

+## CuteCom

 ![Cutecom](/guides/getting_connected/03_connect_to_duet_lin_01.jpg =600x)

-It's available in most package repositories, or install with `sudo apt install cutecom`.
+Cutecom is available in most package repositories, or install with `sudo apt install cutecom`.
 It can also be downloaded from [here](https://gitlab.com/cutecom/cutecom/-/blob/master/README.md).
 It should automatically detect the correct port (usually /dev/ttyACM0), and is configured correctly out of the box.
 Click 'Open' to connect.

-### Minicom
+## Minicom

-Alternatively, you can use a text-based serial terminal application such as Minicom.
 Install with `sudo apt install minicom`, and run from a Terminal window with `minicom -s`, which starts it in setup mode.
 Select 'Serial port setup', then 'A', and change the port to '/dev/ttyACM0' (or the port name from step 2).
 Press return twice, then 'Exit'.
 The terminal will start.

 ![Minicom](/guides/getting_connected/03_connect_to_duet_lin_02.png =600x)

 Press CTRL-A then W for linewrap, CTRL-A then U for CR at end of line, and CTRL-A then E for local echo.
 CTRL-A then X quits Minicom, releasing the port.

-### Screen
+## Screen

-Finally, you can use the built-in 'screen' terminal.
-However, you cannot see the commands you type in, and the responses from the Duet are not formatted nicely on the screen.
+When running 'screen' you cannot see the commands you type in, and the responses from the Duet are not formatted nicely on the screen.
 If you want to use 'screen', do this:

 Run `screen /dev/ttyACM0 115200`.
 (Replace "ttyACM0" with the port name if it's different.)
 Hit enter and you should see OK returned.
 You are connected successfully.